SKILLED SERVICE BARGAINING UNIT: D OVERTIME ELIGIBLE NCP

 NATURE OF WORK

-A Direct Care Assistant II is the full performance level of work assisting in the care, treatment, habilitation or rehabilitation of mentally or physically ill patients, aged or developmentally disabled clients in State treatment facilities or community based programs.
-Employees in this classification do not supervise other positions.
+An Activity Therapy Associate II is the intermediate level of activity therapy support work at Clifton T. Perkins Hospital assisting in the implementation of prescribed activity therapy programs and patient/client assessments for mentally ill, aged or physically ill or physically disabled patients or developmentally disabled clients who are residents of State treatment facilities or community based programs.
+Employees in this classification do not supervise other Activity Therapy Associates, but may provide advice and guidance to direct care staff, students and volunteers.

-Employees in this classification receive general supervision from nursing staff or other designated healthcare administrator.
-Employees may be assigned to day, evening, night or rotating shifts which may include holidays and weekends.
-Employees are subject to call-in and overtime based on staffing needs.
-The work involves the lifting and positioning of patients/clients and the lifting of wheelchairs and other heavy objects.
+Employees in this classification receive moderate supervision from a Therapeutic Recreator or other healthcare professional.
+Employees may be assigned to day, evening or rotating shifts to include holidays and weekends, overtime and on-call duty.
+Employees are required to observe infection control precautions in order to prevent contamination and the spread of disease.
+Employees may be required to restrain patients/clients displaying violent or aggressive behavior.
+The work may require the lifting and positioning of non-ambulatory patients/clients and the lifting of wheelchairs and other heavy equipment.
+The work may require long periods of standing, walking, bending, and reaching.

 Positions in this classification are evaluated using the classification job evaluation methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of the class specification.

-The Direct Care Trainee, Direct Care Assistant I and Direct Care Assistant II levels are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
-The Direct Care Trainee learns to perform duties under close supervision.
-The Direct Care Assistant I performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
-The Direct Care Assistant II performs the full range of duties and responsibilities under general supervision.
+The Activity Therapy Associate I, Activity Therapy Associate II, and Activity Therapy Associate III are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
+The Activity Therapy Associate I learns to perform duties under close supervision.
+The Activity Therapy Associate II performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
+The Activity Therapy Associate III performs the full range of duties and responsibilities under general supervision.

 EXAMPLES OF WORK